Mental Health Facilities Grant County, WI

 Wkm Psychology Clinics Inc

-Wkm Psychology Clinics Inc is a mental health treatment center in Grant County, WI, located at 6058 South Chestnut Street, Suite 100, 53818 zip code area.
-Wkm Psychology Clinics Inc provides outpatient treatment.
-Wkm Psychology Clinics Inc offers trauma therapy, activity therapy and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
-Wkm Psychology Clinics Inc also supports people with Alzheimer's or dementia, people with trauma and seniors or older adults.
-Additional services at Wkm Psychology Clinics Inc consist of case management, assertive community treatment and family psychoeducation.
+Wkm Psychology Clinics Inc is a mental health clinic in Grant County, Wisconsin, located at 6058 South Chestnut Street, Suite 100, 53818 zip code.
+Wkm Psychology Clinics Inc offers outpatient treatment.
+Wkm Psychology Clinics Inc provides cognitive behavioral therapy, activity therapy and behavior modification to young adults, adults and children / adolescents.
+Wkm Psychology Clinics Inc also supports people with trauma, people requiring dual diagnosis treatment and people with Alzheimer's or dementia.
+Some other services provided by Wkm Psychology Clinics Inc include case management, court-ordered outpatient treatment and intensive case management.

 Learn More